ar-nelson/jaspr/readme.md

 How?
 ----

 This project is a reference implementation of a Jaspr interpreter in Node.js and TypeScript.
-After cloning the repo and installing dependencies with `npm install`, you can run the test suite with
+After cloning the repo and installing dependencies with `npm install`, you can run the test suite with:

     npm test

-, or start a REPL with
+And start a REPL with:

     npm run repl

-.
-There is currently no way to run Jaspr code from a file.
+The command-line interface is `index.js`, which, after compilation (triggered by `npm test`), should be located at `dist/src/index.js`.
+Run it with `--help` to get a usage message.
+It can run standalone Jaspr scripts, display the REPL, and convert Jaspr source into JSON.

 Q&A
 ---